erelsgl/badkan/README.md

     Go to settings -> Service Account -> Generate New private key.

-Then put the file in the folder database_exports.
+Then put the file in the folder database_exports and change its name to private_key.json.

-In the file firebase_save.py, change the path to the file and change the storage bucket name too with the name of your firebase project:

-    Go to storage -> copy the link <your_project>.appspot.com
+Then, go to the Database onglet from your firebase project.
+Create a database and then start in test mode.

+Go to rules pages, and change the read and write option from false to true.
+Publish the changes.

 Once Firebase is initialized you need to install all the network stuff.